Making a Bakery Style Buttercream Frosting

 - ½ cup boiling water

-- 3½ ounces 7 tablespoons cool butter, cut into pieces
+- 7 tablespoons butter cool, cut into pieces

-- 3 sticks unsalted butter at cool room temperature
+- 3 sticks butter at cool room temperature

 - Once the meringue is cool, add the butter, one piece at a time.
 Whip until each piece is completely incorporated before adding another piece.
 The icing might start to look a little curdled, but it should come together nicely by the time you have added all the butter.
 Feel the mixing bowl.
 It should feel somewhat cool.